 If you’re looking to apply for a mortgage, you might be surprised to know that gambling could be taken into account when you submit your application.
-Your mortgage lender will look to assess how much of a risk you are when lending to.
+Your mortgage lender will look to assess how much of a risk you are when lending to you.
 After all, you wouldn’t want to loan someone a large sum of money if it seemed unlikely they’d be able to pay it back.
+So, it's important to know how much gambling is too much and how it may affect your application.

-When you’re applying for a mortgage, your mortgage adviser will conduct what is known as an ‘affordability assessment’ on you.
+Even more so if your gambling is impacting your credit.
+When you’re applying for a mortgage, your mortgage adviser will conduct an affordability assessment on you.
 This is a way of ensuring you’re able to meet the monthly mortgage repayments.

 Mortgage lenders will take lots of different things into consideration when conducting an affordability assessment.
-This will include assessing your incomings against your outgoings, and you may be subject to a credit search.
+This will include assessing the below:

-- Income – Evidence of proof of employment and income (from all sources), annual salary or weekly wage, and any other earnings which may include rental or dividend income.
+Evidence to prove employment and income (from all sources), annual salary or weekly wage, and any other earnings which may include rental or dividend income.

-- Outgoings – Any regular expenses you make, such as, mortgage payment or rent, committed payments including insurance, utility bills, household expenses such as food or existing loans like car finance.
+Any regular expenses you make, such as mortgage payments or rent, committed payments including insurance, utility bills, household expenses such as food, or existing loans like car finance.

-- Credit reference check – The majority of lenders will conduct a credit reference check on you.
-Before applying, you may want to look at your use own credit score using credit reference agencies like Experian.
+Lenders will conduct a credit reference check on you.
+Before applying, you may want to look at your own credit score using credit reference agencies like Experian, Equifax and TransUnion.

-All of this will be taken into account when applying for a mortgage.
-Gambling may be too.
+All of this will be taken into account when applying for a mortgage, including your gambling activities.

 When will gambling affect a mortgage application?